cylc/cylc-admin/docs/proposal-platforms.md

 * Note: it will **not** be possible to specify the platform as an environment variable in the same way as we can currently specify remote hosts as an environment variable (e.g. `platform = $ROSE_ORIG_HOST`).
-  * Unclear why we need this given the Jinja2 variables can be used?
+  * Unclear why we need this given that Jinja2 variables can be used?
   * Using `$ROSE_ORIG_HOST` relies on Rose specifying extra options to set this in `[cylc][environment]` which we should avoid if possible.